daanielcruz/bomdebiblia-openquiz/README.md

 - Push them to your branch: `git push origin my-feature`.
 - Create a PR.

 After reviewed and merged, you'll receive a message.
-Then you can delete your branch.
+Then you can delete your whole fork.

 Made with ♥ by Daniel Cruz :wave: [Get in touch!](https://www.linkedin.com/in/danielfercruz/)